To access the Routing Instances section, navigate to the Inventory page and click the Routing Instances tab.

 To find a Routing Instance, go to the Search Routing Instances text field and enter the name of the Routing Instance you want to locate.
 The handy autocomplete function helps you narrow down the list.

 The filter bar contains a number of useful options so that you can sort and narrow your search results.
 You can sort your Routing Instances based on: location, status, name and date created.
 To sort your results, simply click the drop-down for each category.

 Create a Routing Instance

-Route Type: Equinix highly recommends that you check with each provider you may want to subscribe to, as many of them do not accept Private Routes.
+Route Type - Equinix highly recommends that you check with each provider you might want to subscribe to, as many of them don't accept Private Routes.

 Autonomous system number (ASN)

 Optional ASN authentication can be enabled and requires a key.